 The final step in the competitive intelligence process is to utilize all aggregated information to formulate various organizational strategies.
 The various stakeholders in your organization will be responsible for using the gathered data to determine the best course of action for their respective functions.
 Large multinational corporations usually have full teams of competitive intelligence professionals and internal CI programs which constantly help every stakeholder make informed decisions.
 However, market and competitive intelligence platforms like Contify have transformed competitive intelligence into a much more effective, efficient, and time-saving process.

 Using competitive intelligence effectively to stay ahead of the competition requires an organization to act strategically as one unit.
 Competitive intelligence is useless if it’s not communicated properly organization-wide as per need.
 The focus or keyword here is communication.
-A competitive intelligence software like Contify can be of tremendous help here, as it can integrate into your organization’s CMS, or sales-enablement tools, providing insights in the form of email alerts, notifications, reports, and other such formats.
+A competitive intelligence tool like Contify can be of tremendous help here, as it can integrate into your organization’s CMS, or sales-enablement tools, providing insights in the form of email alerts, notifications, reports, and other such formats.
 This is more likely to involve various stakeholders of your organization such as sales, marketing, product management, customer success, and executive leadership in your competitive intelligence program, giving you a sustained competitive advantage.